grebtsew/Object-and-facial-detection-in-python/README.md

 See opencv folder.
 Here I share a single- and multithreaded OpenCV solution for facial detection and some functions liked SIFT detection.
-This code assume from opencv documentation an is a machine learning approach to detection.
+This code assume from opencv documentation and is a machine learning approach to detection.

+This is how the opencv program look like during execution.

 ![Screenshot](images/opencv_demo.png)